tcodes0/tt/README.md

 ## Doing

-write and pass test for `tt new foo`
+pass test for new foo new bar.
+Needs to write to history.